 Everyone deserves to feel welcome, supported, and valued at work.
 Unfortunately, that can be challenging when you’re the only person in the office who looks a certain way, believes in a certain thing, or identifies as a certain gender.
-Building a company culture that celebrates all employees starts with a gesture as simple as reaching out; by connecting with people who look or are different from you, you can learn about their struggles and help make your workplace environment fairer and welcoming.
+Building a company culture that celebrates all employees starts with a gesture as simple as reaching out; by connecting with people who look or are different from you, you can learn about their struggles and help make your workplace environment fairer and more welcoming.
 That form of outreach, effort, and empowerment is called allyship.
 Effective workplace allies are crucial.

-Here’s a deeper look at what allyship is, what it looks like in the modern workplace, and the steps you can take to become an ally in the workplace:
+Here’s a deeper look at what allyship is, what it looks like in the modern workplace, and the steps you can take to become an effective workplace ally:

 What is allyship?

-Allyship is a lifelong process of non-marginalized people developing relationships and building empathy with marginalized groups to better understand their challenges, issues, and struggles.
-Allies are people with privilege who try to use their influence to magnify the voices of underrepresented or marginalized groups and help bring their battles to the forefront of a larger discussion.
+The definition of allyship refers to a lifelong process of non-marginalized people developing relationships and building empathy with marginalized groups better to understand their challenges, issues, and struggles.
+Finally, allies are people with privilege who try to use their influence to magnify the voices of underrepresented or marginalized groups and help bring their battles to the forefront of a more extensive discussion.

 In the workplace, this could be a colleague who advocates for product features that empower disabled customers to be included in the product roadmap or a white manager who helps his female, black coworker get a promotion.
 Great workplace allies can create a company culture where every employee feels supported and heard.

 How can you practice effective allyship in the workplace?